 Ida B. Wells became deeply involved with Garvey's organization.
 She served as delegate at events on the UNIA's behalf and even spoke at one of Marcus Garvey's events.
 Ida B. Wells greatly admired and respected Marcus Garvey, as he did her.

-Delxino Wilson de Briano is the co-Founder and President of TAG TEAM Marketing, and leader of the Buy Black Movement.
-Delxino is one of the most accomplished Black people in the marketing industry, having built and led a predominantly Black marketing team to over 230,000 people.
-Today, Delxino leads the Buy Black Movement to get millions of Black people buying from Black-owned businesses, consistently.
+Delxino Wilson de Briano is the co-Founder and President of TAG TEAM Marketing and one of the most accomplished Black people in the marketing industry.
+He built the largest, predominantly Black marketing team ever built to over 230,000 distributors that produced over $100 million per year in sales.
+Delxino has built several successful businesses, and today leads Garvey Nation.

 Malcolm X (1925-1965) was a Minister in the Nation of Islam, powerful speaker, Pan Africanist, and a courageous advocate for the rights of Black people.
 He was one of the most influential Black people in history.